Artificer (Dungeons & Dragons): Reception

-Christian Hoffer, for ComicBook.com, highlighted that the revised version of the class in Tasha's Cauldron of Everything (2020) included changes that "were made mostly to 'future-proof' the Artificer for future editions, such as giving the Artificer the ability to replicate any common magic item, as opposed to only common magic items found in Xanathar's Guide to Everything. [...]
+Hoffer, for ComicBook.com in 2020, highlighted that the revised version of the class in Tasha's Cauldron of Everything (2020) included changes that "were made mostly to 'future-proof' the Artificer for future editions, such as giving the Artificer the ability to replicate any common magic item, as opposed to only common magic items found in Xanathar's Guide to Everything. [...]
 None of these changes are exactly groundbreaking or fundamentally shift what the Artificer can do, but they are significant quality of life updates that should make the Artificer a little easier to play".
+Henry St Leger, for GamesRadar+ in December 2024, commented that the "13th official class is often overlooked.
+As an arcane engineer that channels magic through gadgets and contraptions, it stands a little outside the most common fantasy adventurer tropes (like 'guy with big sword' or 'orphan thief')".
+St. Leger noted that while artificer as a character class is "played pretty widely, D&D Beyond still puts it dead last behind the other 12 classes, reporting in 2023 that the Artificer had half the number of players on average than the Monk".

 Other media

 The artificer appears as a class in Dungeons & Dragons Online (DDO).
 DDO community manager Amanda Grove said she enjoyed playing the class in the game, although she said using two hands to shoot rather than one was difficult.

-Ashe Collins, for DieHard GameFan, wrote "I’m all for the new class, especially since it’s the first class we’re getting that is specific to the Eberron Campaign Setting, The Artificer.
-I’ve loved this class since I first read about it back when we were playing in Eberron, mainly because I love combining magic and technology.
-It’s no wonder that Techno-Mages from the Rifts RPG are some of my favorites to play and have as NPCs.
-In the setting the Artificer worked as a buffer for the Warforge class, but I’m thinking in the MMO it might cover the whole party.
-And with Crafting being in the game now, I also can’t help but wonder if the class itself might get some kind of bonus to making items or on items.
+Ashe Collins, for DieHard GameFan, wrote "I'm all for the new class, especially since it's the first class we're getting that is specific to the Eberron Campaign Setting, The Artificer.
+I've loved this class since I first read about it back when we were playing in Eberron, mainly because I love combining magic and technology.
+It's no wonder that Techno-Mages from the Rifts RPG are some of my favorites to play and have as NPCs.
+In the setting the Artificer worked as a buffer for the Warforge class, but I'm thinking in the MMO it might cover the whole party.
+And with Crafting being in the game now, I also can't help but wonder if the class itself might get some kind of bonus to making items or on items.
 Artificers are an interesting support class but I can see lots of solo builds coming out of it as well".